PATRIOT PACKOUT'S SPRING MOVE-OUT DONATION COLLECTION

 - Mirrors must be unbroken, and all furniture must be assembled.

-Select donations that Patriot Packout partners need to support Mason Patriots are included below:
+Select donations that Patriot Packout partners need to support Mason Patriots are included above.

 All transportation-related donations benefit Mason Parking and Transportation's bike and scooter programs (e.g., Fall Bike Sale).